NUnit Tutorial

 }

-In this example, we change the return type of method to bool data type and also change the last line of test case method to return statement.
-In the parameters, we specify the ExpectedResult as bool data type matching return type of test method.
+In this example, we change the return type of the method to the bool data type and also change the last line of the test case method to the return statement.
+In the parameters, we specify the expected result as a bool data type matching the return type of the test method.

 Author Property

-We can specify author name in the test method who has written the test case.
-Below is the example:
+We can specify the author name in the test method who has written the test case.
+Below is an example:

 [TestCase(Author = "Michael")]